ChefYeshpal/webapp-trafficsim/README.md

 # webapp-trafficsim
 A traffic light manager simulator

 This project is for week 6 of [siege](https://siege.hackclub.com), with the theme being "Signal".
-The initial idea is to make something akin to ["intersection controller"](https://play.google.com/store/apps/details?id=se.shadowtree.software.trafficbuilder&hl=en_GB&pli=1).
+The initial idea is to make something akin to [intersection controller](https://play.google.com/store/apps/details?id=se.shadowtree.software.trafficbuilder&hl=en_GB&pli=1).
 Although, it will probably be much much simpler, with less logic involved as I currently dont have much knowledge in how to add driving logic to something that's on web.
 The reason why I prefer making things that can be displayed on web is, because it is much much simpler to test and deploy it in such a way that other's can test it as welll (looking at you stonemasons ;D)

+## For the user:

+You are a traffic signal operator, what you do is control the traffic.
+Your job is to make sure that there isn't a pileup or crashes.
+Each car that crosses the game boundry, gives you one point, and if multiple exit in a certain amount of time then you will get bonuses and multipliers.
+For every crash, 5 points are deducted, and if your points go into the negative then it's game over ;-;b

 ## Demo